revalgovender/performance-at-scale-code-task/README.md

-# Perfomance At Scale Code Task
+# Perfomance At Scale Code Task (30min time limit)

 ## Description
 We have a data set consisting of candidates and developers.